Explore our Bachelor Degrees

 These core areas are not only interesting in themselves, they are also useful in reflecting on other things that we do; as a result, we regularly offer courses on topics in other fields of inquiry and practices, such as, Philosophy of the Natural Sciences, Mind, Language, Law, Art, and Applied Ethics.

 We also offer courses on various individual philosophers and non-Western traditions.
 SF State is unique in also addressing the cross-cultural dimensions of philosophy, regularly offering courses on philosophy in the middle-east and the far-east (e.g., Islamic Philosophy, Islamic Mysticism, Chinese philosophy, and Buddhism)

 B.A. in Philosophy: Concentration in Philosophy and Law

-The new B.A. in Philosophy: Concentration in Philosophy and Law offers an even greater focus on issues at the heart of law and politics, including the philosophy of law, political philosophy and a wide array of courses in applied ethics.
+The B.A. in Philosophy: Concentration in Philosophy and Law offers a focus on issues at the heart of law and politics, including the philosophy of law, political philosophy and a wide array of courses in applied ethics.